MrQR-me/docs/quickstart.md

 ## Introduction
 {: .text-purple-000 }

-**MrQR**{: .text-purple-000 } provides a simple low cost, secure, globally accessible item management platform. where site owners can create thier own forms, assign those forms to any item and allow other users access to information and submit completed forms.
+**MrQR**{: .text-purple-000 } provides a simple, low-cost, secure, globally accessible item management platform.
+Site Owners can create their own Forms, assign those Forms to any Item, and allow other users access to information and submit completed Forms.

-Site costs are minimal and there are no user costs associated to any site.
-Users are completely independent and have their own user account.
+Site costs are minimal and there are no user costs associated with any Site.
+Users are completely independent and have their own user accounts.

-Any user can create their own **MrQR**{: .text-purple-000 } sites and request access to any item on any **MrQR**{: .text-purple-000 } site using the unique **MrQR**{: .text-purple-000 } code created on the **MrQR**{: .text-purple-000 } platform.
+Any user can create their own **MrQR**{: .text-purple-000 } Sites and request access to any Item on any **MrQR**{: .text-purple-000 } Site using the unique **MrQR**{: .text-purple-000 } code created on the **MrQR**{: .text-purple-000 } platform.

-Anyone including employers, employees, contractors, subcontractors and members of the public can register for a free account.
+Anyone including employers, employees, contractors, subcontractors, and members of the public can register for a free account.

-Free accounts can be upgraded to a Pro-User Account that includes a full user profile with training and equipment records that can be used to automate the submission of any **MrQR**{: .text-purple-000 } form.
+Free accounts can be upgraded to a Pro Account that includes a full user profile with training and equipment records that can be used to automate the submission of any **MrQR**{: .text-purple-000 } Form.

-A fully functional personal site, only accessible to the **MrQR**{: .text-purple-000 } account holder is also included with the Pro-User Account, enabling them to create multiple personal registers to manage the own items and assign multiple **MrQR**{: .text-purple-000 } form templates.
+A fully functional Personal Site, only accessible to the **MrQR**{: .text-purple-000 } account holder, is also included with the Pro Account, enabling them to create multiple personal Registers to manage their Items and assign multiple **MrQR**{: .text-purple-000 } Form templates.

-Users can subscribe to monthly **MrQR**{: .text-purple-000 } site owner licences then create multiple registers of items, assign multiple forms to each item containing information, images, questionnaires and checklists.
-All assessable to any **MrQR**{: .text-purple-000 } registered user once the **MrQR**{: .text-purple-000 } site owner has approved their requested access.
+Users can subscribe to monthly **MrQR**{: .text-purple-000 } Site Owner licences to create multiple Registers of Items, then assign multiple Forms to each Item containing information, images, questionnaires, and checklists.
+All of these are accessible to any **MrQR**{: .text-purple-000 } registered user once the **MrQR**{: .text-purple-000 } Site Owner has approved their requested access.

-Site owners can also invite other **MrQR**{: .text-purple-000 } users to help manage and build there **MrQR**{: .text-purple-000 }sites.
+Site Owners can also invite other **MrQR**{: .text-purple-000 } users to help manage and build their **MrQR**{: .text-purple-000 } Sites.

-**MrQR**{: .text-purple-000 } form builder is included with an active MrQR site owner license. **MrQR**{: .text-purple-000 } Form Templates can be duplicated and customised, New **MrQR**{: .text-purple-000 } Forms can also be created,
+The **MrQR**{: .text-purple-000 } Form Builder addon is included with an active MrQR Site Owner license. **MrQR**{: .text-purple-000 } Form Templates can be duplicated and customised.
+New **MrQR**{: .text-purple-000 } Forms can also be created.

 With the **MrQR**{: .text-purple-000 } platform you can manage almost anything including:
 * Building site inductions
-* Training Records
+* Training records
 * Permits to work or enter restricted locations
-* Regular Safety checks of plant & equipment (*MEWP's, Ladders, Electrical Distribution or Appliances, Vehicals etc*)
+* Regular safety checks of plant and equipment (*MEWPs, Ladders, Electrical Distribution or Appliances, Vehicles etc*)
-* Manage & Share Collections
+* Manage and share collections
 * Distribute product O&M Manuals
-* Vehicle checklists & service history
+* Vehicle checklists and service history
-* Exspense tracking
+* Expense tracking
-* Registration & sign ups.
+* Registration & sign-ups
-* Maintenance Inspections of Plant & Equipment
+* Maintenance inspections of plant and equipment

-Download the Unique **MrQR**{: .text-purple-000 } Code sticker image for the item you want to manage, these can be printed and attached to your items allowing secure access to the infomation & forms assigned to each item.
+Each Item has its own unique **MrQR**{: .text-purple-000 } code Sticker Image, which can be printed and attached to whatever you want.
+Scanning this allows secure access to the information and Forms assigned to that Item.

-Form Submissions can be individually viewed or all form submissions expoted in `.csv` format to be used in your preferred spreadsheet software.
+Form submissions can be viewed individually or exported together in .csv format to be used in your preferred spreadsheet software.

-View our documentation for **MrQR**{: .text-purple-000 }, use the links in the sidebar or menu to go to a specific page.
-Start with our [Quickstart](https://docs.mrqr.me/quickstart/) guide.
+You can use the links in the sidebar to find out more about specific **MrQR**{: .text-purple-000 } features or start with our [Quickstart Guide](https://docs.mrqr.me/quickstart/).

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }